Skip to content

 #Why Won’t My SD Card Format?

 Check the write-protect switch.
 MicroSD cards don’t have one, but full-size SD adapters do.
-Slide it to unlocked.
+Slide the tab on the left edge into the writable position.

 #Is It Safe to Format an SD Card in Your Phone?